 |13/5||Samir Nasri is 13/5 to score anytime against Sunderland with Betway|

 "I’ve lost two finals against teams who went down at the end of the season and of course it hurts.
 You play to win trophies and they were opportunities to do that," he told reporters.

-"It’s especially disappointing when you are playing against a team where you are favorites.
+"It’s especially disappointing when you are playing against a team where you are favourites.
 When you go back home, you play the game back again in your head and it’s difficult."

-A win for City would see the club claim the first trophy of a possible four in the 2013/14 season, and though the winger believes winning some silverware would breed confidence, it is other competitions that are his main aim.
+A win for City would see them claim the first trophy of a possible four in the 2013/14 season, and though the winger believes winning some silverware would breed confidence, it is other competitions that are his main aim.

 "It’s important to get the first trophy, especially as it’s quite early in the season.
 It can give us confidence and lead us to win other trophies," he added.

 "At the start the season a club like Manchester City of course wants to win a trophy, but if you ask anyone the target would be the Premier League or the Champions League.
 It would not be the Capital One Cup, but a trophy is a trophy."